Why should I study nonprofit management?

 - Program administration and management

-What types of people are attracted to our nonprofit management program?
+What types of people are attracted to our nonprofit management degree program?
 You’re likely to share some common

 traits such as: